Remembering Jesus | Communion Celebrations

 The Questions Many Have About Communion Practices

 When visiting a new church, one question that often creates anxiety is: How do they handle communion?
 Will they serve it every week?
 Who's allowed to participate?
 What if my denomination does it differently?
-At Eaglebrook Chapel, we've developed an approach to the Lord's Supper that honors the sacred nature of this ordinance while welcoming all Christian believers across denominational lines to share in this profound expression of unity in Christ.
+At Eaglebrook Chapel, we've developed an approach to the Lord's Supper that honors the sacred nature of this spiritual practice, while welcoming all Christian believers across denominational lines to share in this profound expression of our unity in Christ.

-Our Heart: Sacred Reverence with Denominational Welcome
+Our Heart: Sacred Reverence with InterDenominational Welcome

-"The Lord's table is where denominational differences fade away and we remember we are all one body in Christ Jesus."
+The Lord's table is where denominational differences fade away and we remember we are all one body in Christ Jesus."

-Biblical Foundation: Sacred Unity in Christ's Body
+Biblical Foundation: Holy Unity in Christ's Body

 Christ's Institution of Communion